queenkjuul/ryzen-control-center/README.md

 # For windows
 $ npm run build:win

-# For macOS
-$ npm run build:mac

 # For Linux
 $ npm run build:linux
 ```

 #### Code of Conduct

-be nice; stay woke; be gay, do crime; live long, and prosper.
+be nice, stay woke; be gay, do crime; live long, and prosper.

 ## License